 Accrued investment income and receivable for securities sold are valued at undiscounted historical cost.
-Given the short-term maturity of these assets, the US GAAP valuation policy is considered to be a close approximation to fair value and considered sufficient for EBS valuation purposes.
+Due to their short-term maturity, the US GAAP valuation policy closely approximates fair value and is considered adequate for EBS valuation purposes.

 Reinsurance Balances Receivable